990aa/SCT_ML_3/MODEL_CARD.md

 ### Model Description

 This is a binary image classification model that distinguishes between images of cats and dogs.
-The model uses a hybrid approach combining transfer learning with classical machine learning:
+The model uses a hybrid approach combining transfer learning with classical machine learning, trained on **combined datasets** for improved accuracy:

-- **Feature Extraction**: VGG16 (pre-trained on ImageNet)
+- **Feature Extraction**: VGG16 + Global Average Pooling (pre-trained on ImageNet)
 - **Dimensionality Reduction**: Principal Component Analysis (PCA)
 - **Classification**: Support Vector Machine (SVM) with RBF kernel